kaBeech/monads-are-easy/README.md

 # Monads Are Easy!

-I made this when the ideas of monads and related concepts finally "fully" clicked in my head.
+I made this when the ideas of monads and related concepts "fully" clicked in my head.

 I hope this helps show how simple these concepts really are!